 Rugby player he kind of reminds me of: Dan Lydiate (Wales)

 One of the most important positions in rugby, the No.7 does the most running out of everyone on the pitch.
-He is a nuisance to the opposition, tackles everything that moves, but will also often have the handling skills of a back.
-Initially I thought of N’Golo Kanté, who has run his socks off for Leicester City this season, but he is a little too small (although admittedly that didn’t stop England international and Rugby World Cup winning flanker Neil Back).
-I’ve gone for the more solid option of James Milner, who is just such a workhorse that you know he would give everything for the team and outrun everyone.
+He is a nuisance to the opposition, tackles everything that moves, wins back possession for his team… sound familiar?
+Who else but N’Golo Kanté.
+Initially I thought the French international was a bit too small for this crucial role, but that didn’t stop England international and Rugby World Cup winning flanker Neil Back!
+Couple of sessions on the weights, and this incredible footballer could stand a good chance in rugby.
+Kanté is just such a workhorse – you know he would give everything for the team and outrun everyone else on the pitch.
 What’s more, he has the ability to help the attack as well as the defence, so would be a very capable option in this position.
 It may not be flashy, but then sometimes rugby is a slog in the rain and mud, and he would get the job done in these situations, with the occasional flash of attacking flair for the sunnier days.

 Rugby player he kind of reminds me of: John Hardie (Scotland)